 The Shekhawati region of Rajasthan is popularly known as an open air museum.
 Surajgarh is at the heart of it and boasts of many havelis .
 Walking and camel cart tours are organized to the havelis.
 In the evening, visit the old mansions around the fort and walk the quaint bazaar of this hamlet.
-Your "guide" is not really a guide at all, but more like a local person with knowledge of broken English but with endearing personality who will show you around once-grand mansions that have become home to many families.
+Your "guide" is not really a guide at all, but more like a local person with moderate English-language skills and an endearing personality who will show you around once-grand mansions that have become home to many families.

-Surajgarh to Delhi OR Jaipur.
+Surajgarh to Delhi, Agra or Jaipur.
 After Breakfast your driver will take you to some of the interesting Mansions of the region famous for its wall paintings.
-Founded in 1737 by Thakur Nawal Singh, a warrior-statesman, Nawalgarh boasts of some of the finest frescoes in the region.
+Founded in 1737, Nawalgarh boasts of some of the finest frescoes in the region.
 The town exudes an Old World charm and the colorful bazaar has the largest number of painted havelis in Rajasthan.
 The fort, now a little disfigured, is still worthy of your attention.

-Later, drive on to either Jaipur or Delhi according to the itinerary we have planned for you.
+Later, continue onward according to the itinerary we have planned for you.